 - have other medical conditions that may affect the way your body absorbs, processes or stores vitamin D

-- Babies are at risk of vitamin D insufficiency if their mother is vitamin D insufficient during pregnancy and breastmilk, while an excellent source of nutrients, is actually quite low in Vitamin D8.
+- Babies are at risk of vitamin D insufficiency if their mother is vitamin D insufficient during pregnancy or breastfeeding, while an excellent source of nutrients, is actually quite low in Vitamin D8.

 How do I find out if I have vitamin D insufficiency?

 - People with risk factors for low vitamin D may need a supplement.
 Take this simple online questionnaire to check if you might be at risk of vitamin D insufficiency.